 One concern before the implementation of the payment-by-results programme was of so-called ‘gaming’, where treatment services in participating areas would favour the selection of clients more likely to achieve the prescribed outcomes.
 This in basic terms could create a climate where organisations were ‘chasing the money’, and subsequently ‘chasing completions’.
 However, this didn’t appear to have been the case.
 Not only did rates of completions fall in areas participating in payment by results, but there was reportedly a relative increase in client complexity in participating areas.
 The assessment and referral system known as LASARS introduced an additional layer of bureaucracy – delaying treatment since the initial assessment was for the purpose of setting payment tariffs rather than promoting recovery.
 Areas commissioned on a payment-by-results basis did record more favourable outcomes for non-injecting and abstinence while in treatment, suggesting a positive impact, but perhaps only because this extra hurdle meant that compared to other areas, more motivated would-be patients made it through to treatment.

 The full Department of Health evaluation (due in 2015) had not been released at the time this entry was written.

 For more on payment by results in the UK and on treatment commissioning in general, see this Effectiveness Bank hot topic.

-Thanks for their comments on this entry in draft to Russell Webster (whose website features a lot of writing on the subject of payment by results) and Chris Lee, a Public Health Specialist for Lancashire County Council.
+Thanks for their comments on this entry in draft to Russell Webster (whose web site substantially focuses on payment by results) and Chris Lee, a Public Health Specialist for Lancashire County Council.
 Commentators bear no responsibility for the text including the interpretations and any remaining errors.

 Comment/query to editor